 - Weakness and Cramping in Legs

-And I guarantee there are many, many more than the ones mentioned above.
+And I guarantee there are many, many more that the ones mentioned above.
 As was previously stated, the nervous system controls everything.

 Causes of Spinal Subluxation

 - Injury – Car accidents, sports injuries, falls, etc.

 - Improper body mechanics – Chronic hyperextension of the spine is a common mistake made in everyday life.
 It’s especially harmful when lifting heavy objects.

 - Prolonged sitting – This time, the hyperextension occurs while slouching.